-Note: There is no "resit" option for compulsory modules in the autumn exams, as these modules require full year attendance and/or demonstrating basic lab competences.
-Failure or incomplete performance in these modules will require you to retake the year.
+Note: There is no "resit" option for compulsory modules in the autumn exams as these modules require full year attendance and/or demonstrating basic lab competences.
+Failure or incomplete "technical fails" in these modules may require you to retake the year.